TSS-sniper/Object-Detection-in-Image/README.md

 # Object-Detection-in-Image
-A Simple Object Detection in Image demonstration using YOLOv9
+Implementation of Object Detection in Image using YOLOv9